 – First time abroad –

-After Winx, I felt to be ready to try an experience abroad and, with Emanuele, I moved to France
+After Winx, I felt to be ready to try an experience abroad and I moved to France

 The series was pretty complex, “Foot2Rue Extreme”, a lot of human characters playing football, parkour, roller blades and other crazy stuff! 😀

 Very challenging and tought experience!
-With a GREAT ANIMATORS TEAM
+With a GREAT ANIMATION TEAM

 – Back to Italy –